GIS-EPFL/Robots/robot_files/abb_irb_6700_track_irtb_6004_2x/ReadMe.md

 ## Track calibration / Axis calibration

-Track calibration should be done only after tool calibration (above).
+Track calibration has been completed for GIS robot set-up, and should not normally need to be changed or adjusted.
+It should only be redone if completely necessary, and only after speaking with one of the individuals managing this repo (Jingwen Wang, Marirena Kladeftira, Joseph Tannous, or Alexandra Pittiglio)!
 The robot's external linear track can be a useful tool to extend the reach and capabilities of the system.
 This is the process through which a robot's external linear track / rail is calibrated to ensure accurate positioning and movement.

 **STEP-BY-STEP:**
 Main menu --> Calibration --> Track --> Base Frame --> 3-points --> Modify Position (REPEAT 3 TIMES) --> Save Positions